 'Are there nuns and monks in the Anglican Church?' is a question still asked 160 years after the first Anglican religious since Reformation times made a profession of vows.
 But ever since the 1840's, religious men and women have made a rich and prayerful contribution to the Anglican tradition in pastoral work, teaching, nursing and reaching out to those whom society overlooks.
-And they are many communities dedicated to a life of contemplative prayer.

 These essays portray the recovery of religious life within the Anglican tradition as a gift from God and also recognise that religious communities have entered a time of searching and revision.
-The writers believe that religious life is a faith - guided venture into the unknown.
-They also believe that, when it becomes secure and part of the institution, it is a valued gift within the Church.

 Nicholas Stebbing is a Zimbabwean - born member of the Community of Resurrection, Mirfield.
 His ministry is divided between retreat work, ecumenical contact and teaching in theological college.

 By + Archbishop Richard Clarke ‘Prepare yourself to be taken on an unexpected journey!
 The image of Christ shouldering a lamb is familiar and much loved by many.
 Archbishop Richard brings a unique combination of pastoral and literary insights to these...

 By Desmond O'Donnell Gospel Conversations is a collection of imaginary exchanges between various characters from the New Testament.
 The aim of the book is to enable the reader to engage more fully with the people who were influential in the...